ahmad420/Test/README.md

 fewer errors with this free online typing tutor.

-* Faster Typer Game : Welcome to Faster Typer You can choose the level of game difficulty Each level represent different added time:
+* Faster Typer Game : Welcome to Faster Typer You can choose the level of game difficulty.<br>
+Each level represent different added time:
 * easy: 10 seconds.
 * medium: 8 seconds